William Breeze: Editorial work

 Devoting much of his time in administering the Order, Breeze also devoted a lot of time to development of the corpus of Thelemic literature and preservation of OTO's archival heritage.
 Under Breeze, OTO's publishing efforts have undergone a process of standardisation, and many previously unpublished works have been made available through Breeze's meticulous editorial efforts.
-However, no new publishing activity has occurred recently.
+However, no new publishing activity has occurred for more than a decade.
 The last notice of upcoming publications was in an OTO newsletter dated 2013, and none of the promised volumes have yet appeared.

 Other significant works

 In 1990 Breeze undertook research for the definitive edition of Crowley's Confessions, becoming the biography's co-editor.
 This edition is yet to be published as of 2020.

 In 1991 Breeze published an edition of Liber Aleph vel CXI: The Book of Wisdom or Folly (93 Publishing, New York), which was a reissue of 1962 edition published by Thelema Publishing Co.
 Liber Aleph was written in New York City at the end of the First World War and is considered one of the most important commentaries on Crowley's teachings, conceptually written as if to Crowley's magical child, in the style of books fathers used to write for their children, with hereditary spirit of medieval grimoires.
 The text of Liber Aleph has been described by Crowley as an extended and elaborate commentary on The Book of the Law.

 In 1994 he became the editor of the second edition of Book 4, Liber ABA published by Weiser Books.
 Through editorial notes, Breeze enabled the reader to trace much of the evolution of Crowley's thoughts through successive revisions of the Magick in Theory and Practice manuscript.